Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Our in-depth guide to the best bar review courses

-No matter what state you’re in, the bar exam is one of the most daunting professional exams in the country, and is not a test you can take lightly.
+No matter what state you’re in, the bar exam is one of the most challenging exams in the country, and is not a test you can take lightly.
 So to give yourself the best shot at passing on the first try, you will almost definitely need a bar review course.
 But with so many options, how do know which one is best for you?
-Our team of experts has thoroughly reviewed just about every bar review course on the market and ranked the best of the best here to help you make an informed decision.
+Our team of experts has thoroughly reviewed just about every bar review course on the market and ranked the best ones here.